adamcobabe/mrv/doc/source/develop.rst

 Considering that some boilerplate is involved with each call, which may even weigh more than the actual operation you intend to apply, it obvious that methods that operate on multiple objects at the same time are preferable in many cases.

-The Maya API actually does well here in many cases, and even though you will find many single object operations, there are many multi object operations as well.
+The Maya API actually does mainly well here, and even though you will find many single object operations, there are many multi-object operations as well.

 This implies that it might be worth accumulating the objects you want to work on before sending it to a multi method, which will ideally process the bunch within c++.
-This costs memory, but will be faster ( memory <-> performance tradeoffs are very common in general ).
+This costs memory, but will be faster, but memory <-> performance tradeoffs are very common in general.

 There are times when you may use iterators instead of lists, they combine the benefits of passing in multiple objects ( at a slight overhead ) without notable memory consumption.

-A method worth noting at this point is ``MPlug.connectMultiToMulti``, which connects multiple source to multiple destination plugs.
+A method worth noting at this point is ``MPlug.mconnectMultiToMulti``, which connects multiple source to multiple destination plugs.
 It also adds the benefit that it will more efficiently deal with the undo queue, effectively boosting the performance by factor 8 to 14.

 Convenience Methods